On this page we provide information missing from the Government of New Brunswick and NB Power websites.

 Nuclear energy is generated in New Brunswick at the NB Power Point Lepreau Nuclear Generating Station.
-Lepreau is the only nuclear reactor operating outside of Ontario.
+Lepreau is the only nuclear power reactor operating outside of Ontario.

 NB Power, with the support of the New Brunswick government, is currently planning to develop new nuclear power capacity in the form of next generation nukes (so-called “small modular nuclear reactors – SMNRs).

 The NB Media Co-op has published many articles about the next gen nukes proposed for New Brunswick.
 You can read them here.

 Rick Cheeseman of the VOICES for Sustainable Environments and Communities group and CRED-NB produced an audio-visual presentation about the new nukes.
 Access it here.

 Our friends in the group Clean Green Saskatchewan prepared this fact sheet about the new nukes with some interesting information, here.

 CRED-NB co-hosted a webinar with Beyond Nuclear.
 You can access the video and slide presentations here.

 Read articles published by members of CRED-NB about the new nuclear reactors, here.

 Sam Arnold of the Sustainable Energy Group Carleton County and CRED-NB member produced a video about the next generation nukes you can view here.